Beth Emet Beit Sefer - Overview of Programs

 Gan Yom Rishon (ages 3-5)

-Students attend Beit Sefer on Sunday mornings from 9:30 a.m.-12:00 p.m.
+Students attend Beit Sefer on Sunday mornings between 9:30 a.m.-12:00 p.m.
+This year, our program is virtual, and times of specific grade levels vary.
+Students are in small groups to maximize learning and build relationships between teachers and students.
 The curriculum includes Torah stories from the books of Genesis and Exodus, Jewish holidays, G’milut Chasadim (acts of loving kindness), the State of Israel, and prayer.
-Select Hebrew words related to these subjects are introduced.
+Select Hebrew words related to these subjects are introduced, and our students participate in weekly Hebrew Through Movement activities.

 Third through Sixth Grade Judaic Studies and Hebrew